shaggytwodope/DriConf/README.md

 /usr/local.
 You can change this behaviour in setup.cfg.
 In that case you may also have to adjust the driconf start-up script accordingly.

-To start the installation run the following command as root:
+To start the installation run the following command as root from within the cloned directory:

     python setup.py install